tanajiwaje/TelegramBot/README.md

    }
    }

-step 6: Write code in any programming language then check the result for example i wrote code in python
+step 6: Write code by using any programming language